alphanome-ai/sec-ai/CONTRIBUTING.md

 # How to Contribute

-Contributing to `sec-ai` is a rewarding way to improve this open-source project.
-Whether you are a user interested in expanding your knowledge or a developer who wants to dive deeper into the codebase, we have comprehensive guides to get you started.
+Contributing to `sec-ai` is a rewarding way to learn and improve this open-source project.
+Whether you are a user looking to expand your knowledge or a developer eager to delve into the codebase, this guide is here to help you get started.

 ## Environment Setup and Contribution Workflow